vitiral/artifact/README.md

 The following are expected to change a lot before 2.0:
 - The web ui.
 Hopefully the changes will be an almost uniform improvement.
-- The `art serve` http interface including its API methods and data format
+- The `art serve` http interface including its API methods and data format.
 - The code and expected functions/types/etc of the library itself should be considered highly unstable.
 Future work will involve breaking it into smaller crates that are more stable.
+- Logging messages evoked with `art -v`.
+- Lots of other things that I can't think of.
+If you are unsure or concerned, open a ticket.

 Artifact will continue to be released using a continuous-release cycle with extensive unit and integration tests.
 If you find a bug please open a ticket.
-Contributors are always welcome, especially for new tests.

 ## Contributors
 To set up a build environment and run tests, simply run: